-Peter Hawkins is an Associate at Intensity with expertise in antitrust litigation and damages analysis.
+Peter Hawkins has expertise in antitrust litigation and damages analysis.
 Mr. Hawkins is skilled in processing unstructured data from various sources into consolidated databases, creating visual displays of data insights, performing statistical analyses, and explaining concepts to a non-technical audience.

 Mr. Hawkins has contributed analysis and research relating to lost profits and antitrust litigation.
 He has worked across several industries, including agriculture, energy, healthcare, and consumer products.
 Examples of his work include the following projects: